USEPA/WNTR/documentation/stormwater.rst

 :class:`~wntr.stormwater.sim.ResultsObject`.
 Results include a full timeseries of attributes for nodes, links, and subcatchments.
-Each attribute is stored in a pandas DataFrame.
+Each attribute is stored in a Pandas DataFrame.
 See drinking water documentation on :ref:`simulation_results` for more information on the format of simulation results in WNTR.

-In addition to returning a solution summary from ``run_sim``, simulation results can be extracted from a SWMM Binary output file using the function :class:`~wntr.stormwater.io.read_outfile`.
+In addition to returning a solution summary from ``run_sim``, simulation results can be extracted from a SWMM binary output file using the function :class:`~wntr.stormwater.io.read_outfile`.

 Node results include the following attributes for junctions, outfall, and storage nodes: